Video Game: Battle for Wesnoth aka: The Battle For Wesnoth

 Fantasy Gun Control: Averted by the dwarves, who, in this instance, are mostly technologically-oriented and possess very little and very rare magic in form of runecrafting.
 They have mastered steel-making and gunpowder technology, and the Thunderer unit line wields a hand-cannon similar to the early gunpowder weapons from real-world history.
 Realistically, it does more damage per shot than any bow or crossbow unit of the same level, but due to the long time it takes to reload and prepare, it can only fire once per turn.
 It is never actually confirmed whether the "Thundersticks" are guns - the in-game descriptions vaguely make them out to be some kind of magical device - but it can be assumed that said in-game descriptions are made from the point of view of an in-world Wesnothian scholar who wouldn't know what guns are.

-Fictional Document: The hints and tips on the main game page are attributed to in-world tactical manuals and character journals, though some of them refers to game mechanic which the writer shouldn't have known about it (except for Medium Awareness).
+Fictional Document: The hints and tips on the main game page are attributed to in-world tactical manuals and character journals, though some of them refer to game mechanics which the writer shouldn't have known about.

 Field Power Effect: lawful units fight better at day, and chaotic units fight better at night (and both fight worse at the opposite daytime).
 As well, the Mage of Light unit can illuminate an area with their presence, being a Field Power Bonus for lawful and a Field Power Drain for chaotic units at the same time.